towolf/towolf.github.com/docs/PsychGLImageProcessing/Add2DConvolutionToGLOperator.markdown

 title: Add2DConvolutionToGLOperator
 categories:
   - PsychGLImageProcessing
+encoding: UTF-8
 ---

 Add2DConvolutionToGLOperator\(gloperator, kernel \[, opname\] \[, nrinputchannels\] \[, nroutchannels\] \[, debug\] \[, shadertype\]\)

-Add a non\-separable 2D convolution kernel to GL operator 'gloperator'.
+Add a non-separable 2D convolution kernel to GL operator 'gloperator'.

-'kernel' is a simple m\-by\-n matrix of floating point numbers with m and n being odd numbers, e.g., 1x1, 3x3, 5x5, 7x7, 9x9,..., 1x3, 1x9, 7x1 ...
+'kernel' is a simple m-by-n matrix of floating point numbers with m and n being odd numbers, e.g., 1x1, 3x3, 5x5, 7x7, 9x9,..., 1x3, 1x9, 7x1 ...
 Each entry in the kernel matrix is used as a weight factor for the convolution.